-Measure 12.
+Measure 13.
 Health Equity

-To Partnership HealthPlan of California (PHC), Health Equity means that everyone has a fair and just opportunity to be as healthy as possible.
-(30) PHC recognizes that a range of factors impact the holistic health of the diverse communities we serve.
+Partnership HealthPlan of California (PHC) agrees with the Robert Wood Johnson Foundation - "Health Equity" means, "everyone has a fair and just opportunity to be as healthy as possible".
+PHC recognizes that a range of factors impact the holistic health of the diverse communities we serve.
 This includes safe housing and environment, educational and employment opportunities, freedom from discrimination, access to affordable and healthy food and access to comprehensive quality health care services.
-PHC promotes Health Equity through responsive, respectful and open processes involving our internal workforce, healthcare providers, community organizations, and our members.
-We are committed to create just and person-centered opportunities to attain the highest quality health and well- being for our members and the communities we serve.
+PHC promotes Health Equity through responsive, respectful and open processes involving our internal workforce, healthcare providers, communities to attain the highest quality health and well-being for our members and the communities we serve.

 Managing Health Equity in the healthcare environment is a major social challenge facing our nation.
 Every patient, regardless of socioeconomic status, race, gender, or other identifying traits, deserves a quality patient experience.
-With growing discussions about the importance of Health Equity, hospitals today have many opportunities to improve the patient experience through addressing health inequities and improving outcomes.(32)
+With growing discussions about the importance of Health Equity, hospitals today have many opportunities to improve the patient experience through addressing health inequities and improving outcomes.31-33